 Workers who brought home asbestos fibers on their clothes and unknowingly exposed their families may never develop cancer, but we’ve seen cases where a spouse that handled work clothes developed mesothelioma as a result.
 With asbestos, exposure can be deadly for one and cause no effect in another.
 For class action lawsuits to be effective there must be consistent predictable outcomes.

 If a Class Action Lawsuit Isn’t an Option, How Are Asbestos Victims Compensated?

 Because every mesothelioma case is unique, if you or a loved one has been diagnosed with this terrible illness, you need a reputable law firm that has extensive experience with asbestos cases.
 Asbestos exposure victims are best served by an individual lawsuit that covers your unique circumstances.
 You don’t need a class action lawsuit – you need an experienced attorney who will work just for you.

 Bergman Draper Ladenburg Hart has decades of experience with asbestos and mesothelioma cases.
 Over our years of successful asbestos litigation, we have compiled extensive records of corporations responsible for exposing workers to asbestos all over the country.
 Armed with this database, our experts will review your work history in an effort to pinpoint where you were likely exposed to the asbestos that caused your illness (or the illness of your loved one).

-If you or a loved one has been diagnosed with mesothelioma, asbestosis or asbestos-caused cancer, contact us as soon as possible to get started on your claim.
-Bergman Draper Ladenburg Hart has an impressive track record of over $490 million in settlements won for our asbestos and mesothelioma clients.
+If you or a loved one has been diagnosed with mesothelioma, contact us as soon as possible to get started on your claim.
+Bergman Draper Ladenburg Hart has an impressive track record of over $490 million in settlements won for our clients.
 Put our decades of experience in asbestos law to work for you.
 Our expertise is yours for the asking.
 We are here to help.
 Contact us today.